-- e.
-The Source Protection and related policies of this Plan under Section 4.7 shall apply. - f.
+- f.
 With respect to considering applications for development or site alteration within landform conservation areas (Category 1 and 2), the Township will consider the importance of adopting planning, design and construction practices that will keep disturbance to landform character to a minimum, to ensure that development satisfies the requirements of Section 4.2.9, where it is possible to do so. - g.
-The infrastructure policies of Section 8.2.2 are applicable within the Oak Ridges Moraine Conservation Plan Area. - h-2.
+The infrastructure policies of Section 8.2.2 are applicable within the Oak Ridges Moraine Conservation Plan Area. - 2.
 That a site plan shall not be required for the purposes of implementing the Oak Ridges Moraine Conservation Plan where land does not include a key natural heritage feature or key hydrologic feature (as would normally be required under the Oak Ridges Moraine Conservation Plan).
-The requirement for site plans shall be in accordance with the Township's Site Plan Control By-law. - 8.3.
+The requirement for site plans shall be in accordance with the Township's Site Plan Control By-law. - 3.
 That the Oak Ridges Moraine Conservation Plan does not apply to prevent uses, buildings or structures that would have been permitted by applicable zoning on November 15, 2001 and subject to the criteria under Section 18 of the Oak Ridges Moraine Conservation Plan.